arangodb/docs-hugo/site/content/3.10/aql/fundamentals/limitations.md

 - When reading any data from JSON or VelocyPack input or when serializing any data to JSON or VelocyPack, there is a maximum recursion depth for nested arrays and objects, which is slightly below 200.
-Arrays or objects with higher nesting than this will cause `Too deep nesting in Array/Object` exceptions.
+Arrays or objects with higher nesting than this cause `Too deep nesting in Array/Object` exceptions.

 Please note that even queries that are still below these limits may not